ThomasChambers15243/COMP260-Distributed-Systems/README.md

 ## Netcode

 The standard[4], *old-school* attempt at connecting two players was through a peer-to-peer topology.
-This progressed onto server-client with an authoritative host.
+This worked well for local games, such as Doom, but progressed onto a server-client solution with Quake[7], which provided a much better player experience.
 While both are still used today, the standard is server-client with an authoritative dedicated game server, this is the topology I will be using, as it can handle lots of different players connecting [3] while being more economically viable than large-scale cloud options as a student.
 Different netcode solutions can be implemented on top of these topologies, these are the methods I will compare against one another.

 - **Basic Lockstep**.
 This solution deals with latency by effectively doing nothing.
 Each player sends their updated game state to the server and the server waits for all messages to arrive; only then does it process the next tick.